liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 Default backward operator profile:

 - `12-acoustic-default-backward-operator-profile.md`
+- `13-acoustic-timestep-update-microbenchmark.md`
 - Representative NPU profile shows default backward dominated by sliced update autograd overhead: `SliceBackward0`, `copy_`, `zero_`, `zeros`, and `empty_tensor`.
+- The first bounded update-style microbenchmark rejected `torch.cat` functional reconstruction: it preserved output and gradients exactly, but was slower than the current sliced-assignment style in stable NPU timings.
-- Next mainline task is a bounded timestep-update microbenchmark, not a direct kernel rewrite.
+- Next mainline task should be selected explicitly from the higher-risk Phase B options; do not attempt a full kernel rewrite from this candidate.